drozdja/ARP-Assignment2/README.md

-# ARP-Hoist-Assignment
+# ARP-Assignment2
-Solution to the first *Advanced and Robot Programming* (ARP) assignment.
+Solution to the second *Advanced and Robot Programming* (ARP) assignment.

 Authors:
 JT2-Wimir